Fed-Ex Cup Betting Offers 2020

 Records and Stats

-- More Americans have won the play-offs than players from any other nation, with 32 play-off wins in total to their name compared to the 4 apiece for Australia and Northern Ireland
+- More Americans have won the play-offs than players from any other nation, with 32 play-off wins in total to their name compared to the 4 for Australia and 5 for Northern Ireland

 - Tiger Woods has earned more FedEx Cup points and money than any other player

-- Tiger Woos is the only player so far to win the FedEx Cup more than once, with two wins (2007 & 2009)
+- Tiger Woods and Rory McIlroy are the only players so far to win the FedEx Cup more than once, with two wins in 2007 & 2009 for Woods and 2016 and 2019 for McIlroy.

-- Woods also holds the joint-record for most Tour Championship wins with 4, the same as Rory McIlroy
+- Woods also holds therecord for most Tour Championship wins with 4.